 How Does Social Anxiety Disorder Contribute To These Feelings?

-- Meeting someone for the first time
+- Meeting someone new for the first time

 - Being asked a question on the spot without time to prepare an answer

 - Increased heart rate